FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 ## Summing Up

-The two options of client-side token storage or server-side sessions handle the majority of systems integrating with the OAuth and OIDC standards to safely authenticate and authore users.
+The two options of client-side token storage or server-side sessions handle the majority of systems integrating with the OAuth and OIDC standards to safely authenticate and authorize users.

 Client-side storage is a great choice when you have disparate APIs and want to support highly distributed clients such as mobile devices or browsers in a scalable fashion.
 Server-side session storage is simpler and easier to integrate into monolithic applications.